Attention-deficit hyperactivity disorder (ADHD), or hyperkinetic disorder (HKD), is acknowledged to have an underlying genetic component.1,2

-- Pooled data from 20 twin studies estimated the mean heritability of ADHD to be 76% (study data from the United States, the European Union, Scandinavia and Australia)3
+- Pooled data from 20 twin studies estimated the mean heritability of ADHD to be 76% (study data from the United States, the European Union, Scandinavia and Australia), indicating that ADHD has a high rate of heritability.3

 - Using data from the Swedish Twin Registry (n=37,714 adult twins), researchers estimated that the genetic contribution to ADHD was 72% in adult twins.1

 Furthermore, in a second Swedish study, 52% of the correlation between inattentive and hyperactive-impulsive symptoms is accounted for by genetic influences, and 48% by non-shared environmental influences (n=15,198 adult twin pairs).2